 But, there is more to like than money.
 The Jayhawk Theatre, once all its components are completed, will offer a customer - and artist - oriented facility of sophistication, beauty, advanced technology, comfort and adaptability.

-As far as programming is concerned, the Jayhawk will present a creative mix of live performances and films.
+The Jayhawk will present a creative mix of live performances and films.
 “Let’s see what’s playing at the Jayhawk,” will once again become a rallying cry for the people of Topeka and surrounding communities.